George Furbank

-George Arthur Furbank (born 17 October 1996) is an English professional rugby union player who plays as a full-back for Premiership Rugby club Northampton Saints and England.
+George Arthur Furbank (born 17 October 1996) is an English professional rugby union player who plays as a full-back for Prem Rugby club Harlequins and England.

 Early life

 Born in Huntingdon, Furbank played his first rugby at Huntingdon RFC, where his family had been involved since the 1950s.
 From the age of four until sixteen he was educated at Kimbolton School, where rugby was not played.
 Furbank played other sports, including cricket where he was a talented batsman and was on the books at Leicestershire until under-16 level.
 He joined Bedford School for sixth form, captaining their rugby 1st XV before linking up with Saints' Senior Academy in 2015.

 Club career

+Northampton Saints

 In 2016 Furbank played for Saints in the Singha Premiership Rugby Sevens Series campaign, and in 2017 he signed an extended contract with the Midlands side.

 In November 2017 Furbank made his club debut and scored his first try for Northampton in an Anglo-Welsh Cup game against Exeter Chiefs.
 The following season he started in the 2018–19 Premiership Rugby Cup final as Northampton beat Saracens to lift the trophy.

 Furbank scored two tries in a 2023–24 European Rugby Champions Cup pool stage game against RC Toulon and later in that campaign started in their semi-final elimination against Leinster.
 At the end of that season he started in the 2023–24 Premiership Rugby final as Northampton defeated Bath to become League champions.

 Ahead of the 2024–25 season, Furbank was named as club captain, having captained the club 12 times in the previous season due to injuries to Lewis Ludlam.

 In April 2025, upon his return from a fractured arm, Furbank scored a try and made two assists in a 5116 win against Castres in the 2024–25 Champions Cup quarter final.